5 Low-Impact HIIT Workouts You Can Do Anywhere with Kayezen VECTOR

 • Half-Kneeling Row (for upper body strength): When in a half kneeling position anchor the VECTOR at a height parallel with the base of your chest, place one knee on the floor underneath your hip, place the other foot flat on the floor below your knee and facing the VECTOR resistance.
 Hold the resistance in the hand on the same side as the down knee, while performing the row imagine tucking your shoulder blade down into your back pocket, and feel like your pushing your armpit into your side pocket.
 This works lats, shoulders and core.

 • Half-Kneeling Press (for chest, shoulder, triceps, and core strength): The VECTOR should remain at the same height as the Half-Kneeling Row.
-In a half kneeling position with the handle in one hand press forward.
+Facing away from the VECTOR in a half kneeling position with the handle in one hand press forward.
 This works shoulders and triceps and challenges your stability.

 • Staggered Stance Squat with Row: Finish the routine with a squat and row combination.
 Start by positioning your feet in a staggered stance.
 As you squat reach your arm forward, and as you rise, pull the resistance to your ribs to complete the row.
 This dynamic movement targets your lower body and back simultaneously, providing a heart-pumping conclusion to your workout.
 Adjust the VECTOR’s resistance to match your fitness level, and you’ll feel your entire body working.